Home | History Museums

 Overview

-Starting in 1974 as the result of the efforts of two local ranchers, the High Plains Western Heritage Center opened its doors in 1989.
-With recent donations, the Center now has spacious Theatre; complete with Sound System, a Transportation Room that includes a stagecoach, chuckwagon, buggies, and sleighs.
-On the 40-acre site, outside displays include a furnished one-room schoolhouse, furnished log homestead cabin and antique farm equipment.
+As a result of the efforts of local ranchers, the High Plains Western Heritage Center opened its doors in 1989.
+The Center has a spacious 200-seat Theatre, Transportation Room that includes the original stagecoach that ran between Spearfish and Deadwood until 1913 along with a Chuckwagon, Buggies and Sleighs.
+The facility is on a 40 acre site that includes a log one-room schoolhouse, homestead cabin and antique farm equipment.

 Location/Directions